 - Not be in default on a federal student loan and not owe money on a federal student grant

 - Comply with Selective Service registration, if required

 - Not be convicted under federal or state law of sale or possession of illegal drugs

 Detailed information can be found in the federal Student Guide, available in print form from VCU Financial Aid or electronically on the Federal Student Aid website.

 Limited financial aid may be available during the summer semester.
 Students interested in financial aid for the summer semester should view the VCU Schedule of Classes (posted in March) for more details.

-Students interested in financial aid for summer must have a FAFSA on file with the Financial Aid Office and complete a summer aid application, available on the Financial Aid website.
+Students interested in financial aid for summer must have a FAFSA on file with VCU Financial Aid and review the summer financial aid policy statement, available on the financial aid website.

 Financial assistance is available to eligible students enrolled in approved study-abroad programs.
 All study-abroad programs must be coordinated through the Global Education Office at (804) 828-8471.
 Students should work with a financial aid counselor to coordinate aid for their study-abroad program.
-Information about financial aid and study abroad is available online at global.vcu.edu/abroad/students/funding.
+Information about financial aid and study abroad is available on the Global Education Office website.